Test at home today using the Amsler grid

 How your eye care professional monitors the progression of wet macular degeneration4

-Your eye doctor will likely monitor the progression of your disease using eye exams and by taking special pictures of the back of your eye using an OCT (optical coherence tomography) scan.
-A common, noninvasive technique that produces images of the back of the eye, the OCT will help your eye care professional monitor changes in your condition, including the presence or absence of fluid.
+Your eye doctor will likely monitor the progression of your wet macular degeneration using eye exams and by taking special pictures of the back of your eye using an OCT (optical coherence tomography) scan.
+A common, noninvasive technique that produces images of the back of the eye, the OCT will help your eye doctor monitor changes in your condition, including the presence or absence of fluid.

 Caption: OCT image of eye with wet macular degeneration (left); OCT image of healthy eye (right)